 IHSSPlanner

-IHSS Overtime Rules Explained: When You Earn OT and How to Maximize It
+IHSS Overtime Rules Explained: When You Earn OT and the Sunday–Saturday Workweek

-Learn exactly when IHSS providers earn overtime, how the Sunday–Saturday workweek affects your OT, and how to legally maximize your overtime pay.
+Learn exactly when IHSS providers earn overtime, how the Sunday–Saturday workweek affects your OT, and how to claim all the overtime pay you're legally owed.

 Last updated: June 20268 min read

-IHSS providers earn overtime pay — but most don't know exactly when it kicks in, how their workweek is structured, or how scheduling decisions can legally increase their OT earnings by hundreds of dollars per month.
-This guide explains the overtime rules that apply to California IHSS providers, the critical Sunday–Saturday workweek reset, and how to front-load your hours legally to maximize your paycheck.
+IHSS providers earn overtime pay — but many don't know exactly when it kicks in, how the Sun–Sat workweek is structured, or that stopping at 40 hours out of confusion with the weekly cap can leave real wages on the table.
+This guide explains the overtime rules under CDSS (ACL 16-01) that apply to California IHSS providers, and how to make sure you claim all the overtime you're legally owed.

 How IHSS overtime works